tc39/proposal-explicit-resource-management/README.md

   `using` `(` Expression `)` Block
 ```

 When `using` is parsed with an _Expression_, an implicit block-scoped binding is created for the result of the expression.
-When the `using` block is exited, whether by an abrupt or normal completion, a `[Symbol.dispose]()` method is called on the local binding as long as it is neither `null` nor `undefined`.
+When the `using` block is exited, whether by an abrupt or normal completion, `[Symbol.dispose]()` is called on the local binding as long as it is neither `null` nor `undefined`.

 ```js
 using (expr) {